-We are a source of courage, a catalyst for hope, and a leader of movement and change.
+We are a source of courage and a leader of movement and change.

-Abuse Hurts aims to raise awareness about the true cost of neglect and abuse and currently supports over 100 organizations nationally, including children’s services, victim’s services, shelters, and other agencies that deal with over 100,000 children, women, and men whose lives have been affected by abuse.
-With help from the community and corporate partners, the Centre also provides access to support, healing and individual empowerment for adult survivors, their families,
+Abuse Hurts aims to raise awareness about the true cost of neglect and abuse and currently supports dozens of organizations including children’s services, victim’s services, shelters, and other agencies that deal with tens of thousands of children, women, and men whose lives have been affected by abuse.
+With help from the community and corporate partners, the Centre also provides access to support, healing and individual empowerment for adult survivors, their families and caregivers.

 Regrettable as the incidence of abuse is, there is a failure of both our public and private programs to adequately provide assistance to those who have been affected by such trauma.